1 DPO: What to Expect at the Start of Your Two-Week Wait

 If you’re noticing symptoms, it’s natural to wonder if you can feel pregnant at 1 DPO.

-We’ll be honest: It’s really hard to say.
+We’ll be honest: It’s really hard to say, and it’s not for us to dismiss any woman’s experiences.

 You might have the same symptoms every month and just not pay attention to them.